pvcraven/3d_graphics_class/source/assignments/assignment_01/assignment_01.rst

 2. Put which image number you picked.
 3. List two **messages**, and two **aesthetic responses** that the image communicates.
 Make it easy for me to find your four items.

+   The most frequent mistake is to not clearly label two messages (e.g. dark, night outside), and two aesthetics (e.g. warm colors, happy feeling).

 4. For each item, list how the artist has gone about conveying that message, or aesthetic.
 For the aesthetic, consider what we discussed with :ref:`principles`: